Marks & Spencer Group plc (MKS) Ordinary 25p

 - The group's push overseas has yet to convince, given the difficulties which other retailers such as Tesco have now run into.
 Ongoing challenges in Ireland remain present, while its franchised business has been impacted by currency and political issues in its Middle East region, and lower shipment timing issues.

 - Unlike some rivals, M&S does not have a material online food proposition.

-- The board adopts a dividend policy which remains attractive in the current low interest rate environment, with a yield of 3.5% as of 5th November (not guaranteed).
+- The dividend payment remains attractive in the current low interest rate environment - a yield of 4.2% as of 5 November 2014 (not guaranteed).

 All yield figures are variable and not guaranteed.

 The Wealth 150 is a list of what we believe are the best funds in all the main sectors.
 For a fund to be selected for the Wealth 150 it must pass a rigorous selection process, and we continually monitor the list to ensure it only contains the best funds.